Curve Classes on Calabi-Yau Complete Intersections in Toric Varieties: Preliminaries

 with $\gamma_i$ contractible and $m_i \in \Z_{>0}$ for all $i=1,\dots,r$. \end{theorem} As an immediate consequence of this and the fact that $H_2(Y,\Z)_{alg} = H_2(Y,\Z)$, we see that $H_2(Y,\Z)$ is also generated by the classes of contractible curves.

-\subsection{Ample Vector Bundles and positivity of Chern classes}
+\subsection{Ample Vector Bundles and Positivity of Chern classes}

-Our strategy for checking that the Integral Hodge Conjecture holds on the class of complete intersections in \cref{thm:CompleteIntersectionIntroduction} will be to find a representative of each contractible curve class on the complete intersection.
-To do this we will construct a vector bundle with a section whose vanishing locus corresponds to contractible curves contained in the complete intersection $X$.
-We will then use the ampleness hypothesis to prove that the top Chern class is non-zero, which implies that the vanishing locus of any section must be non-empty.
-We therefore recall some basic definitions and central results on Chern classes of ample vector bundles, which will be useful later.
+We recall some basic definitions and central results on Chern classes of ample vector bundles, which will be useful later.
 Throughout the paper, we will use the convention that a projective bundle $\P(\sE)$ parametrizes one-dimensional quotients of $\sE$.

-\begin{definition} Let $\sE$ be a vector bundle on a variety $X$.
-Then $\sE$ is ample (nef) if the line bundle $\sO_{\P(\sE)}(1)$ is ample (nef) on the projective bundle $\P(\sE)$. \end{definition}

-The central fact we will use is that nef (ample) vector bundles have effective (and non-zero) Chern classes. \begin{theorem}[{\cite[Theorem 8.2.1]{Laz04II} }] Let $X$ be an irreducible projective variety or scheme of dimension $n$ and let $E$ be a nef vector bundle on $X$.
+The central fact we will use is that nef (ample) vector bundles have effective (and nonzero) Chern classes. \begin{theorem}[{\cite[Theorem 8.2.1]{Laz04II},\cite[Corollary 8.2.2]{Laz04II} }] Let $X$ be an irreducible projective variety or scheme of dimension $n$ and let $E$ be a nef vector bundle on $X$.
 Then

-The same statement holds of $E$ is replaced by a nef $\Q$-twisted bundle $E<\delta>$. \end{theorem}
+The same statement holds of $E$ is replaced by a nef $\Q$-twisted bundle $E\!<\! \delta \!>$.
+If $E$ is ample the inequality is strict. \end{theorem} It is a straightforward consequence of this theorem that for a nef vector bundle and $j \leq n$, we have $c_j(E) \geq 0$, with strict inequality if the bundle is ample.